 Redistricting is a process that legislative bodies undertake every ten years after the release of the decennial US Census.
 The purpose of redistricting is to ensure every individual’s vote counts in accordance to the Voting Rights Act by evenly adjusting district boundaries based on population and the number of districts without diluting minority voices.
 District boundaries for federal, state and local elected offices are redrawn to reflect new population data and shifting populations.

 Redistricting is important because it determines how our electoral boundaries will be shaped for the next ten years.
 The location of where district lines are drawn impact the neighborhood's ability to elect fair representation.
 In order to ensure fair representation, your input matters.

-Below is the redistricting map as adopted by the Aldermanic Legislation Committee on November 22, 2021
+Below is the redistricting map as finally passed by the full Board of Aldermen on December 14, 2021

 Zoom In (+/-) to see neighborhood boundaries

 Enter your address to find your proposed boundary